How to Recognize the Signs of Labor

 - don’t keep you from speaking

-You are probably feeling real signs of labor if the contractions:
+On the other hand, you are probably feeling real signs of labor if the contractions:

 - increase and decrease with fetal activity